 Princess Diana’s rings and jewellery, where are they now?
 With plenty of pictures and fascinating details, we give you Diana’s 12 most personal, famous and meaningful jewellery items – and reveal who owns them now.

 When she was a teenager, Lady Diana Spencer often wore an initial necklace with the letter D, as seen in the photo that was taken during her time working at a Pimlico nursery.
 Later, when she was married to Prince Charles, she often wore the same pendant, but on a more robust collarette necklace.

 Where is it now?
 A private buyer bought the pendant at an auction for approximately £7,000.
 Their identity is a mystery to this day.

 2. The Blue Sapphire Engagement Ring

-This very famous engagement ring boasts a large, oval cut blue sapphire.
-It is surrounded by 14 diamond solitaires and set in 18K white gold.
+This famous engagement ring boasts a huge, oval cut blue sapphire, surrounded by 14 diamond solitaires.
+It is set in 18K white gold.
 We have an extensive article with all the details about this ring here if you want to read more.

 Where is it now?
-Princess Diana left the ring to his youngest son Harry.
-But when William, his older brother, was the first of the two to get engaged, Harry generously gave the ring to William.
-That’s why Prince William’s wife, Catherine The Dutchess of Cambridge (née Kate Middleton) now wears it as her engagement ring.
+In her will, Princess Diana left her engagement ring to her youngest son, Prince Harry.
+But his older brother, Prince William, was the first of the two to get engaged.
+So Harry generously gave the ring to his brother.
+That’s why Prince William’s wife, Catherine, Duchess of Cambridge (née Kate Middleton), now wears it as her engagement ring.

 — HELLO! (@hellomag) May 11, 2014